Fast shipping (working days before 16.30 - live arrival guarantee)

-Nymphs sale of the Indian Branch Wandering.
-Indian stick insect is also called laboratory stick insect and the most loved species stick insect in the world.
-The species has also received a number PSG, PSG 1.
+Nymphs of the Indian stick insect.
+Indian stick insect is also called laboratory stick insect and the most loved species of stick insects in the world.
+The species has also received the number PSG 1.
 The official Latin name is Carausius morosus.

-Most people also start with this species if they keep going the first stick insects.
+Most people also start with this species as they are easy to keep.
 Because they are easy to keep and eat good food available, with ivy.

 An Indian stick insect is a peaceful animal.
 Because most stick insects are nocturnal, they will not show much movement during the day.
-In the evening you can see they do move, however, and food.
-They can not bite, scratch or secrete poison and are easy to handle.
+In the evening you can see they do move, however, and eat.
+They can not bite, scratch or have secret poison and are easy to handle.
 They also can not jump and do not fly.

 This species eats many types of leaves.
 They are known for eating ivy.
-They can live in all kinds of ivy and they need no leaves to be healthy.
-You can they do carry many other leaves, such as burrs, raspberry, oak, lattice, hazel and privet leaves.
+They can live in all kinds of ivy.
+You can try other leaves, such as burrs, raspberry, oak, lattice, hazel and privet leaves.
 Blackberry leaves and ivy can always be found in the winter.

 Plants from stores are sprayed with insecticides!
-Your stick insects will dy if you use these plants.
+Your stick insects will die if you use these plants.

 The temperature may vary between 18 ° C and 30 ° C. Room temperature is fine for these animals.

 This species is parthenogenetic in culture.
-This means that there are only females in captivity, and the eggs which they have nevertheless come out without that there has been a male.
-From which eggs are also only females again.
+This means that there are only females in captivity, and the eggs which they have nevertheless come out without that there ever being a male.
+Out of these eggs there will only hatch females aswell.

-The nymphs are all from our own breeding culture and are well cared befor shipment.
+The nymphs are all from our own breeding culture and are well cared for before shipment.

 Thank you for your question.
 The price is indeed per piece.
 Furthermore, you are not obliged to choose a housing part.
 Feel free to email us if you have any questions.